RelaySC/relay-bot/README.md

 $ export INNBOT_DISCORD_CLIENTID=<app_id>
 $ node run.js
 ```
 Replace `<bot_token>` with your Bot User Token and `<app_id>` with the Client ID from [Discord Developer](https://discordapp.com/developers/applications/me).
-If you want these environment variables to persist between sessions then I reccomend that you add these lines to your `~/.bashrc`.
+If you want these environment variables to persist between sessions then I recommend that you add these lines to your `~/.bashrc`.

-It is reccomended that you also view the [Setting up Google Calendar Integration](#setting-up-google-calendar-integration) section so that commands that rely on that functionality work.
+It is recommended that you also view the [Setting up Google Calendar Integration](#setting-up-google-calendar-integration) section so that commands that rely on that functionality work.

 You can use the url below, replacing `<app_id>` with the Client ID from the Developer page, to add it to a server you have 'Manage Server' permissions on.
 ```